St. Matthias' Abbey

 St. Matthias' Abbey is a Benedictine monastery in Trier, Rhineland-Palatinate, Germany.

 The abbey church, a Romanesque basilica, is a renowned place of pilgrimage because of the tomb of Saint Matthias the Apostle, after whom the abbey is named, located here since the 12th century, and the only burial of an apostle in Germany and north of the Alps.
 The abbey was originally named after Saint Eucharius, first Bishop of Trier, whose tomb is in the crypt.
-The church has been given the status of a basilica minor.
+The church has been given the status of a minor basilica.

 First foundation

 Monks have lived in the present St. Matthias' Abbey since late antiquity.
+Cyrillus of Trier built an oratory here in the second half of the 5th century and gave the monks a rule.
 The monastery adopted the Rule of Saint Benedict in about 977.

 Since the 10th century the bones of the founders of the Archbishopric of Trier, bishops Eucharius and Valerius, have been preserved here.

 The bones of the Apostle Matthias were supposedly sent to Trier on the authority of the Empress Helena, mother of the Roman emperor Constantine I, but the relics were only discovered in 1127 during demolition work on the predecessor of the present church buildings, since which time the abbey has been a major centre of pilgrimage.

 In the 12th century, the manuscript now known as Kues 52, an important witness to the Collectaneum of Sedulius Scottus and the Proverbia Grecorum, was copied at St. Matthias'.

 Efforts to reform in the wake of the Council of Basel, under Johannes Rode, the Carthusian prior appointed by the bishop, led to spiritual and economic renewal, to the extent that St. Matthias' became an example for other monasteries.
-The attempt to found a congregation round it came to nothing, however, and St. Matthias' in due course joined the Bursfelde Congregation in 1458.
+In 1433, at the request of Duke Otto of Brunswick, John Dederoth, having effected notable reforms at Clus Abbey, turned his attention to the extremely neglected and dilapidated Bursfelde Abbey.
+He was able to obtain two exemplary monks from St. Matthias' Abbey to maintain his reformed discipline there.
+In 1458 St. Matthias' joined the Bursfelde Congregation.

+The eastern part of the crypt was added around 1500.
+A Baroque facade was later added to the lower west front of the church.